neelsmith/nomisma/README.md

 ## Documentation

-Is being planned for <https://neelsmith.github.io/nomisma/>.
+Is beginning to appear at <https://neelsmith.github.io/nomisma/>.

 ## Data sets